boldbi/bold-bi-docs/docs/managing-resources/manage-dashboards/unlisted-dashboards.md

 Unlisted dashboards will not be listed to any users other than the owner, but users with the dashboard link can access the dashboards directly with their permission.

-> **NOTE:** Support for unlisted dashboards is not available in Cloud Analytics Server and it is available in Bold BI Embedded Analytics.

 This section explains how to unlist the dashboard from listing.

 ### Steps to unlist a dashboard